brpaz/ansible-role-swarm-traefik/README.md

   - "user:$apr1$hashed_password"
 ```

-When enabled, the dashboard is automatically configured with either IP whitelist or basic authentication security.
+When enabled and exposed, the dashboard is automatically configured with either IP whitelist or basic authentication security.
+If `traefik_dashboard_expose` is set to `false`, the dashboard will only be available internally and won't be exposed through Traefik's routing.

 ### Observability Configuration